DLR-MF-DAS/SSL4EO-S12-v1.1/README.md

 ## NEWS

+- Mar 6, 2026: We provided metadata files to better search the samples.
 - Feb 19, 2026: We fixed a temporal alignment issue in the Sentinel-1 GRD data which was not sorted by date (see [issue](https://github.com/DLR-MF-DAS/SSL4EO-S12-v1.1/issues/4)).
 Thank you, [Thomas](https://github.com/thomas-gorman-ai), for reporting the issue!
 - Feb 17, 2026: SSL4EO-S12 v1.1 is now available as a webdataset version for better usability at [HuggingFace](https://huggingface.co/datasets/embed2scale/SSL4EO-S12-v1.1).
 - Mar 11, 2025: SSL4EO-S12 v1.1 available as a Zarr chunk file version on [HuggingFace](https://huggingface.co/datasets/embed2scale/SSL4EO-S12-v1.1-Zarr).